 If you manage your finances well, spending less than what you make then you probably don’t need an annuity.
 If you like to control how your money is invested, then you likely don’t want an annuity.
 While they mimic mutual funds, they aren’t mutual funds.
 They aren’t traded on the market; insurance companies trade them.
 If you’re using a fixed annuity or an index annuity, then companies are putting your money into their general account.
 So if controlling your investments is important to you then an annuity isn’t the proper vehicle of investing for you.
 If you want to get the maximum return, you can’t do it an annuity.
 They contain a two, three, four percent charge.
 In the market, you can buy a mutual fund and get whatever return the market gives.
 You just can’t get that in an annuity.

 The biggest advantage to an annuity—tax deferral.
 However, if you don’t need a tax deferral, then you don’t need an annuity.
 If you feel like you want a custom plan and don’t want to be another number, then you don’t need an annuity.
 If you can’t and don’t understand the details of an annuity, then don’t buy it.
-Theses incredibly complex investment vehicles cost you if you lack comprehensive knowledge on them.
+These incredibly complex investment vehicles cost you if you lack comprehensive knowledge about them.
 If an advisor sells you the product instead of explaining how it fits in your comprehensive plan, don’t buy it.
 If you already have a hefty nest egg, don’t buy an annuity.
-They purpose of an annuity is to keep us from outliving our money.
+The purpose of an annuity is to keep us from outliving our money.
 Many times with the options out there today, that isn’t the case anymore.
-On Friday, we’ll look at some of the reasons why you might want to invest in an annuity.
+In future blogs, we’ll look at some of the reasons why you might want to invest in an annuity.